whitneyburton/portfolios/students/1711-back/joseph-jobes/20180419-joseph-jobes-m3.markdown

 > **[Rales Engine](https://github.com/AtmaVichara/rails-engine)**
 >* This project was a Rails API that had some advanced activerecord queries for business analytics on transactions between merchants and items.
->* This was a great introduction into learning the TDD process for developing APIs and working JSON.
+>* This was a great introduction into learning the TDD process for developing APIs and working with JSON.

 > **[Battleshift](http://backend.turing.io/module3/projects/the_pivot)**
 >* This project created an API implementation of the game Battleship.
 It was our first experience with working on brownfield code.